wardcanyon/localarena/README.md

 - Zombie players are not supported.

 - Private states are not supported.

+- `reflexion` is not supported.

+- Client-side translation (i18n) is not supported.

 - The logging functions (`trace()` et al.) just echo the message they're given, which isn't very helpful.